Even the Rain: Historical context

-Production

-Even the Rain is one of Icíar Bollaín's most ambitious films.
-Shot in Bolivia, in the Chapare jungle, and in the city of Cochabamba, the film is a large production with more than 4,000 extras in total, with about 300 of the extras being indigenous people, as well as a team of 130 people and more than 70 locations, almost all of them outdoors.

 Fact and fiction

-Even the Rain is a movie within a movie.It follows the production of a period film about the myth of Christopher Columbus, whom few paint as he really was: a man obsessed with gold, a slave hunter, and a repressor of ethnic groups.
-The story's context is based on real events in the year 2000, when the population of one of the poorest nations in South America rose up against a powerful American company, Bechtel, and recovered a basic good: water.
+The story's context is based on real events in the year 2000, the Cochabamba Water War, when the population of one of the poorest nations in South America rose up against a powerful American company, Bechtel, and recovered a basic good: water.
 The strikes and protests of citizens were left ignored for days after the American company tried to raise the price of water.
-The scale of the protest was such that Bechtel eventually abandoned the Bolivian market, the water contract was canceled, and a new company was installed under public control.
-In 2005, half of the 60,000 people in Cochabamba were still without water and the rest only received intermittent service (some for as little as three hours a day).
+The scale of the protest was such that Bechtel eventually abandoned the Bolivian market, the water contract was cancelled, and a new company was installed under public control.
+In 2005, half of the 855,000 people in Cochabamba were still without water and the rest only received intermittent service (some for as little as three hours a day).
 The film portrays the lasting impacts of colonialism on native people on multiple levels, as well as the continuation of colonialism in today's society.
 In many ways, the film can refer back to the deep historical roots about resistance against colonialism.
 Even in an entirely different time period, the Bolivian people still resist Western influence and political corruption to gain rights.